-Accessible toilets, changing places and changing facilities wherever possible and practicable
+Accessible toilets should be provided and changing facilities wherever possible and practicable

 If the event has a food and drink offering more toilets will be required.
 Existing toilets on site can be included as part of the provision, providing it has been agreed with the landlord.